-Environmental Plant Physiology 863 Spring of odd years.
+863 Environmental Plant Physiology Spring of odd years.
 3(3-0) Interdepartmental with Horticulture.
 Administered by Plant Biology.
 RB: PLB 301 or PLB 414 or PLB 415 SA: BOT 863 Interaction of plant and environment.
 Photobiology, thermophysiology, and plant-water relations.

-Plant Biochemistry 864 Fall.
+Plant Specialized Metabolism 864 Spring.
 3(3-0) Interdepartmental with Biochemistry and Molecular Biology.
 Administered by Biochemistry and Molecular Biology.
-RB: (BMB 401 or BMB 462) and prior undergraduate course in plant physiology.
-SA: BCH 864 Biochemistry unique to photosynthetic organisms.
-Photosynthetic and respiratory electron transport, nitrogen fixation, carbon dioxide fixation, lipid metabolism, carbon partitioning, cell walls, sulfur and nitrogen metabolism and specialized metabolism including isoprenoids, phenylpropanoids and alkaloids.
-865 Plant Growth and Development Fall of even years.
+P: BMB 461 or BMB 462 or (PLB 866 or concurrently) RB: Enrolled in a graduate program related to plant molecular sciences.
+SA: BCH 864 Specialized metabolism unique to photosynthetic organisms including aspects of nitrogen and sulfate assimilation and essential amino acid synthesis relevant to specialized metabolism, vitamin synthesis, mono-, di-, tri- and tetra-terpenoid synthesis, synthesis of phenylpropanoids and other aromatic compounds and synthesis of various alkaloids.
+Plant Growth and Development 865 Fall of even years.
 3(3-0) Interdepartmental with Horticulture.
 Administered by Plant Biology.
 RB: PLB 415 SA: BOT 865 Genetics and molecular biology of development in higher plants as influenced by genes and environ-ment.
 Biosynthesis, action and signal transduction of phytohormones and other signaling molecules.
 Initiation, formation and patterning of plant organs and cell types.
 Genetic mechanisms underlying developmental diversity.
+Molecular Plant Physiology 866 Spring.
+3(3-0) Interdepartmental with Bio-chemistry and Molecular Biology.
+Administered by Plant Biology.
+RB: Enrolled in a graduate program in plant molecular science.
+An advanced undergraduate course in biochemistry or plant physiology.
+Molecular basis of the physiology of plants including photosynthesis, respiration, primary metabolism, water relations, and nutrition.
+Quantitative and systems approaches are emphasized.
 884 Prokaryotic Diseases of Plants Fall of even years.
 3(3-0) Interdepartmental with Plant Pathology.
 Administered by Plant Pathology.
 RB: PLP 405 SA: BOT 884 Prokaryotic genera associated with plant diseases.
 Genetics and host-pathogen interactions.
-Prokarvotic disease control strategies.
+Prokaryotic disease control strategies.
 891 Current Topics in Ecology and Evolution Summer.
 1 to 2 credits.
 A student may earn a maximum of 10 credits in all enrollments for this course.
 Interdepartmental with Crop and Soil Sciences and Integrative Biology.
 Administered by Integrative Biology.
 SA: ZOL 891 Presentation and critical evaluation of theoretical and empirical developments in ecology and evolutionary biology by visiting scientists.
-Population and Community Ecology 896 Fall.
+896 Population and Community Ecology Fall.
 4(4-0) Interdepartmental with Integrative Biology.
 Administered by Integrative Biology.
 SA: ZOL 896 Population dynamics of animals and plants utilizing life tables and projection matrices.
 Species interaction.
 Life history theory.
 Structure and dynamics of communities.
 Succession.
 897 Ecosystem Ecology and Global Change Fall of odd years.
 4(4-0) Interdepartmental with Fisheries and Wildlife and Integrative Biology.
 Administered by Integrative Biology.
 SA: ZOL 897 Structure and function of natural ecosystems and their responses to global environmental change.
 Biogeochemical cycles, food webs, energy flow, nutrient cycling, and ecosystem management and restoration.
 898 Population and Community Ecology Theory Laboratory Fall.
 1(0-3) Interdepartmental with Integrative Biology.
 Administered by Plant Biology.
 RB: 1 semester of calculus Practical experience designing and analyzing mathematical models in ecology from single species to communities, food webs and ecosystems.
 899 Master's Thesis Research Fall, Spring, Summer.
 1 to 12 credits.
 A student may earn a maximum of 24 credits in all enrollments for this course.
 R: Open only to graduate students.
 SA: BOT 899 Research in anatomy, bryology cell biology, ecology, genetics, molecular biology, morphology, mycology, paleobotany, pathology, physiology and systematics.
-999 Doctoral Dissertation Research Fall, Spring, Summer.
+Doctoral Dissertation Research 999 Fall, Spring, Summer.
 1 to 12 credits.
 A student may earn a maximum of 36 credits in all enrollments for this course.
 R: Open to doctoral students.
-SA: BOT 999 Research in anatomy, bryology, cell biology, ecology, genetics, molecular biology, morphology, mycology, paleobotany, pathology, physiology and systematics
+SA: BOT 999 Research in anatomy, bryology, cell biology, ecology, genetics, molecular biology, morphology, mycology, paleobotany, pathology, physiology and systematics.